 There are many other fruits, berries, roots, spices, and herbs you can add to water to spice it up a bit.
 You can go crazy with these delicious combinations!
 Try these other common ingredients in water:

-Cranberry concentrate (unsweetened)- prevents UTI’s and keep’s urinary tract healthy
+- Cranberry juice (unsweetened)- prevents UTI’s and keep’s urinary tract healthy